 PUMPS & FILTERS

-Spring is when your filter will be working its' hardest so ensure that everything is working properly.
-Replace your filter foams if they have decayed or rotted away but the most important thing to do is to change your UV Bulb.
+Spring is when your filter will be working its' hardest, so ensure that everything is working properly.
+Replace your filter foams if they have decayed or rotted away but the most important thing to do is to change your UV Bulb now.
 These only last for 12 months and lose c.10% of their efficiency per month.
 Spring is when Blanket Weed and Algae can take a hold of your pond so ensure your bulb is new.
 If your pond is swamped with Blanket Weed or algae, come down to the store and either add a new filter or UVC, or grab some Blanket Weed or algae control - we have many solutions which work a treat!
 More oxygen helps prevent Blanket Weed so ideally add an air pump and airstone and plants to your pond.
-You should aim for 2/3 of your pond surface covered in pond plants, as this helps oxygenation and provides shading for fish and wildlife.
+You should aim for 2/3 of your pond surface covered in pond plants, as this helps oxygenation, reduces algae and provides shading for fish and wildlife.

 A FINAL CLEAN